Bosnian–Ragusan war of 1403–1404

 Bosnian–Ragusan War (1403–1404), sometimes called Second Bosnian–Ragusan War, was a military conflict fought between the Kingdom of Bosnia and the Republic of Ragusa between 1403 and 1404, which ended with a treaty signed officially in 1405.
-In 1403 Stephen Ostoja of Bosnia sided with King Ladislaus of Naples in his plights against the Hungarian King Sigismund, Bosnia's liege.
-King Ostoja led a war against the Ragusans, Sigismund's allies.
+In 1403, Stephen Ostoja of Bosnia sided with King Ladislaus of Naples in his plights against the Hungarian King Sigismund, Bosnia's liege.
+King Ostoja led a war against Ragusa, at the time an ally of Hungary.

 Radič Sanković led the attacks on Dubrovnik in the name of Stephen Ostoja.
 Sandalj Hranić captured and blinded Radič, and held him in prison until his death in 1404.
-Among the fallen noblemen were Vukosav Nikolić and the Duke of Slano.
+Among the fallen noblemen were Vukosav Nikolić and the Duke of Slano, whose name has been unfortunately lost to time.

 The Ragusans set fire to Šumet and Žrnovnica, so the Bosnian army retreated.